agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **re-write Claim**: ~~this implies,~~ Welfare inequality appears to be greater than income inequality

-"across countries, welfare inequality appears even greater than income inequality."---[author of that same paper from which the blog post is "inspired"](https://www.nber.org/papers/w16352.pdf)
+**Note**: These guys from the blogpost left the "across countries" while copying sentences from said paper.
+I was puzzled as to what they were talking about. the following excerpt makes it clear they were not talking about the within country inequality.

-These guys left the "across countries" and I was puzzled what they were talking about.
-Now its clear they were not talking about the within country inequality.
+"... across countries, welfare inequality appears even greater than income inequality."---[author of that same paper from which the blog post is "inspired"](https://www.nber.org/papers/w16352.pdf)

 **re-write Claim**: Across countries, welfare inequality appears even greater than income inequality.